 Here are some key differences in the Ghost vs Glycerin vs Adrenaline:

-- Additional 1mm of cushion in the Ghost Max to make it highest stack height
+- An additional 2mm of cushion in the Glycerin to make it the highest stack height

 - Glycerin is higher price point due to more cushion